-You want an officiant who is compatible with the ceremony you re planning.
-That means someone who is articulate, who is not afraid to speak in front of an audience, and who understands the honor of being asked to deliver your ceremony.
-This isn’t a toast or a roast -- they can do that in the reception if they want -- this is your ceremony.
+You want an officiant who is compatible with you, your significant other, your unique story, and can deliver the telling of that love story in a compelling way.
+That means asking someone who is articulate, who is not afraid to speak in front of an audience, and who understands the honor of being asked to perform your ceremony.
+This isn’t a toast or a roast (that's what the reception is for!) -- this is your wedding ceremony.

-And remember, try not to feel offended if the person you ask opts to decline.
-Perhaps they do not feel they are an adequate public speaker, or are afraid of disappointing you.
+Don't take it personally if the person you ask to perform your wedding says no. Perhaps they don't feel they're an adequate public speaker, or maybe they're afraid of disappointing you.
+Pressuring or forcing the role of officiant on a loved one will only lead to frustration and disappointment.
 No matter the reason, respect their decision to say ‘no’ and understand that it’s for the best!

 Especially if this is the friend or family member’s first time delivering a wedding ceremony!
 We understand how new the idea of officiating a wedding ceremony can be to first time officiants.
 Our newly revised Asked to Officiate workbook is the best place to start -- we guarantee that utilizing it will lead to a better ceremony.

 And even if you are sure you’ve got this on your own, we still recommend starting preparations early!
 Even professional officiants start the ceremony creation process a few months before the wedding.

 Once you've found your perfect officiant, spend time learning about how to create and deliver the ceremony with our Wedding Officiant Training, review local policy and officiant registration laws in the state where you will be performing marriage, and browse our store for additional resources that will make your ceremony memorable, meaninful, and one-of-a-kind.